aqalbiat/encryptor-28147-89/README.md

 The PDF variant of the documentation is located in **document** folder of this repo.

 ## Envirenment
-This tool was implemented in with these tools
+This software was implemented in with these tools.
+All the commands in this README is executed in Microsoft PowerShell

 ````
 PS C:\Your\Directory\encryptor> python --version